 When I snowmobiled in the Arctic.
 Icy winds would start frostbite on any exposed flesh.
 Judiciously applied to nose, cheeks and temples each morning, duct tape provided a protective barrier.
 But be careful: local restaurants and stores may think it’s a hold-up if you forget to remove the tape!
 (Tip: The best way to peel it off is under a hot shower.)

 Duct tape can be an excellent bandage or immobilizer for a splint.
-It can cover a blister or wrap a twisted ankle.
+It can cover a blister or wrap a twisted ankle, most people would recommend you buy ankle brace on Amazon, but that’s not always an option in the wilderness.
 Two pieces across the lens of glasses, leaving a narrow strip for seeing, can help prevent snow blindness.

 Some manufacturers call it duct tape, others duck tape.
 I don’t know why.
 I’ve never used it to tape either a duct or a duck, but it will continue to be the most essential part of my snowmobiling kit.